learn-co-curriculum/rails-form_tag-readme/README.md

 </form>
 ```

-The `form_tag` Rails helper is smart enough to know that we want to pass the form params using the POST method and it automatically render the HTML that we were writing by hand before.
+The `form_tag` Rails helper is smart enough to know that we want to pass the form params using the POST method and it automatically renders the HTML that we were writing by hand before.

 Now let's integrate some other form helpers to let Rails generate the input elements for us, for this form we'll be using the `text_field_tag` and `text_area_tag` tag and pass them the attributes with symbols.
 It's important to realize that form helpers aren't magic, they are simply Ruby methods that have arguments, which are the inputs and additional parameters related to the form elements.
 In addition to updating the form fields, we'll also replace the HTML tag for the submit button with the `submit_tag`.
 Lastly, we can remove the manual authenticity token call since that is generated automatically through the `form_tag` helper: